colossus21/CSE470-Final-Report/README.md

 **Team Members**

 Our team consists of 4 members.
 Each of them had their own responsibility to contribute for the project.
 Since, Git was not used to track the contributions and changes, this repository contains no information of the changes of the project files.
-The members were:

--Bastob
--Nusayer
--Rafiul
--Shojib